Devil-Anmol/AES-128-bits-Block-Cipher/README.md

 ## Object of AES Class
 Initially make an object instance of AES Class, to start with AES.

     Object = AES()

 ## Encryption
 To encrypt any string first make the object then encode the string you want to encrypt then call the encryption function to encrypt.

     Object.encode("string")
     Object.encryption()

-To view the encrypted text or the Cipher Text
+To view the encrypted text or the Cipher Text.

     CipherText = Object.cypher()
     print(CipherText)

 ## Decryption
 To decrypt the cipher text with the AES 128 Bits Block Cipher instance Object call the decryption function

     DecryptedText = Object.decrypt("CipherText")
     print(DecryptedText)